2025 Formula 1 Odds and Predictions

 #1 — Max Verstappen Odds (Red Bull)

-The son of former Formula One driver Jos Verstappen, Dutch racer Max Verstappen was the 2021 and 2022 Formula One World Champion.
-He is now shaping up as the clear favorite in the 2023 Drivers Championship odds.
-He’s also our #1 pick for the 2023 Drivers championship and is the favorite in many of our F1 2023 race predictions.
+The son of former Formula One driver Jos Verstappen, Dutch racer Max Verstappen has been the Formula One World Champion for four straight years now.
+He is now eyeing up 2025 as one of the favorites for the Drivers Championship odds, although he could have a bit more competition to fend off this year.
+With that said, he’s still one of our top picks for the 2025 Drivers championship, and is a clear podium favorite in many of our F1 2025 race predictions.

-He is contracted until at least 2028 with Red Bull Racing, who’s also leading the way in the F1 Constructors Championship odds for 2023.
+He is contracted until at least 2028 with Red Bull Racing, where he’ll be racing alongside F1 newcomer Liam Lawson.
 After joining Red Bull Racing in 2016, he won the Spanish Grand Prix, becoming the youngest and first Dutch driver to win a Formula One race.

 A household name and one of only a handful of Formula 1 drivers to be knighted, British driver “Sir” Lewis Hamilton needs no introduction.
-He is currently driving for Mercedes and is among our top five in the 2023 Drivers Championship odds.
+Although a bit of an update is probably in order: after driving for Mercedes for years, the Brit has jumped ship for 2025, and will now be racing in red as he joins Scuderia Ferrari.

-He has won a joint-record seven Drivers Championship titles and holds records for the most wins, pole positions, and podium finishes.
+Over his career, Hamilton has won a joint-record seven Drivers Championship titles and holds records for the most wins, pole positions, and podium finishes.
 He raced with McLaren from 2007 to 2012 and made his debut appearance at the 2007 Australian Grand Prix.
-He signed with Mercedes in 2013.
+He signed with Mercedes in 2013, and Ferrari in 2025, where he hopes to take an unprecedented 8th championship title.

-Monégasque racing driver Charles Leclerc is currently competing in the 2023 Formula One for Ferrari and rounds out our top-5 for the Formula 1 2023 Drivers Championship odds.
+Monégasque racing driver Charles Leclerc is currently competing in the 2025 Formula One for Ferrari and is another feature in our top-5 for the Formula 1 2025 Drivers Championship odds.

 Leclerc debuted in Formula One with Sauber in 2018 and then joined Ferrari in 2019, with which he had a stellar year, taking 10 podiums at races such as the F1 Bahrain Grand Prix and the Italian F1 Grand Prix.

-Narrowly missing out on the top-5 for the 2023 Formula 1 Drivers Championship odds is George Russell, a British racer currently driving for Mercedes.
+Rounding out our top-5 for the 2025 Formula 1 Drivers Championship odds is George Russell, a British racer currently driving for Mercedes.

 He achieved his first Formula 1 victory at the 2022 São Paulo Grand Prix.
-As of the 2023 Australian F1 Grand Prix, Russell has one victory, one pole position, five fastest laps, and nine podium finishes.
+When he hits the track to kick off his 2025 season at the Australian F1 Grand Prix, Russell will be coming in with three victories, five pole positions, eight fastest laps, and fifteen podium finishes.

 While he’s seen as an outside chance, he does get the odd mention as an outside chance for a podium in our F1 race predictions, like at the Hungary F1 Grand Prix, where he beat the odds to take pole position in 2022 and held on for third.

-The last in our top-10 for the 2023 F1 Drivers Championship odds is Aussie boy Oscar Piastri.
-This is his first season racing for McLaren after making his Formula 1 debut in 2022 as a reserve for Alpine, who released him following the 2022 F1 Bahrain Grand Prix.
+Another driver to watch in the 2025 F1 Drivers Championship odds is Aussie boy Oscar Piastri, who made a strong statement at McLaren after making his Formula 1 debut in 2022 as a reserve for Alpine, who later released him following the 2022 F1 Bahrain Grand Prix.

 F1 Standings Predictions